-Where fewer than the published admission number(s) for the relevant year groups are received, the Academy will offer places at the Academy to all those who have applied.
+Where fewer than the published admission number(s) for the relevant year groups are received, the Academy will offer places to all those who have applied.

-Any applications received after the closing date will be accepted but considered only after those received by the closing date.
+Any applications received after the closing date will be accepted but considered only after those received by the closing date in accordance with the published Peterborough City Council co-ordinated scheme and timetable.